lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:27 PM)_

-> I suppose you’re right.
-I’m fairly new to this group, so I’m still unsure how to act... ever.
+> I suppose you're right.
+I'm fairly new to this group, so I'm still unsure how to act... ever.

 _Iris gives a nervous smile._